JuliaEarth/GeoStats.jl/docs/src/quickstart.md

 4. Visualization of problem solution

 In this section, we walk through these steps to illustrate some of the features of the project.
-If you prefer learning from video, check the recording of our JuliaEO2023 workshop:
+If you prefer learning from video, check out the recording of our JuliaEO2023 workshop:

 ```@raw html
 <p align="center">